 Using Super Glue

-So you are the glue holding your life together but what’s holding the sole of your shoe on when it gets caught on a wonky bit of broken pavement – cue red-faced anger emoji!
-But the truth is super-glue is somewhere between mind-bending to impossible to remove from leather and you’ll likely wind up doing more harm than good - as in the leather might tear when trying to remove any residue.
+So you are the glue holding your life together but what’s holding the sole of your shoe on when it gets caught on a wonky bit of broken pavement?
+To tell the truth super-glue is somewhere between mind-bending to impossible to remove from leather and you’ll likely wind up doing more harm than good - as in the leather might tear when trying to remove any residue.
 A resole on the other hand is easily done and made to last!

 There are at least 10 other pairs of shoes that work with this outfit but today you want the pair that took a beating on your last night out and have yet to receive due attention.
 A baby wipe seams an efficient instant turnaround but beware.
 Baby wipes often contain lanoline or other lotions and risk discolouring some materials particularly aniline or very “open” leathers.
 Try a damp cloth for a quick fix and book a collection with us for a special clean suited to the material and leave the lotion for your skin.

 Drying With heat

-The weather forecast said rain was not due until late evening ensuring my pink suede sliders could enjoy a full day buzzing around London and make it back safely to their box looking fresh.
-The rain was early and I was late.
+The weather forecast said rain was not due until late evening ensuring your pink suede sliders could enjoy a full day buzzing around London and make it back safely to their box looking fresh.
+But the rain was early and you were late.
 In a mild panic, you would think drying your drenched footwear or handbag close to a radiator would be another time-saving life hack.
 But steer clear of concentrated heat sources which can cause the leather to shrink, misshape and or discolour.
 Instead place your items in a well-ventilated area and allow to air dry.
 You can even pop some kitchen roll or socks inside to help absorb moisture and retain shape.
 Time is key here so wait patiently.

 Wearing Your Heel Tips Down

-How much did those Balenciaga Bistrot pumps cost?
+How much did those J'adior slingbacks cost?
 And we told ourselves it was okay because calculate the cost per wear divided by them being a totally transcending style and it suddenly seemed a long way off a 5 star luxury break!
-But squeeze a wear too many and you may be looking at a lost cause, never to feature your runway again!
+But squeeze a wear too many and you may be looking at a whole new heel or worst case scenario, a lost cause.
 We are talking about heel tips.
 Our sky-scrappers only withstand our walking weight because of a steel metal rod inside the heel.
-When the rubber wears down and the pin hits the floor, you risk crushing the pin down or worse, breaking the internal rod which can be impossible to get out and therefore impossible to reheel at all.
-You may also break the whole heel stem.
-To replace heel tips is quick and cheap and required often.
+When the rubber wears down and the pin hits the floor, you risk crushing the pin down or worse, breaking the internal rod which can sometimes be impossible to get out, making a simple reheel a complicated endeavor.
+Replacing heel tips is quick, cheap and required often.
 Factor this into your cost benefit analysis early and The Restory will have them efficiently replaced in no time.

 Sharpies and other colour fixes

-Sure, you’ve got creative flair; your child-hood colouring book could well contend with a Picasso.
-What harm could a delicate touch up on the corner of a Celine Trio with no less than a close colour matching marker pen do?
-This could be considered a minor scoldable offense but it will seek revenge.
-In true daylight, you will see a nasty metallic spot which will look worse than what you were trying to cover.
+Sure, you’ve got creative flair; what harm could a delicate touch up on the corner of a Celine Trio with no less than a close colour matching marker pen do?
+This could be considered a minor offense but it will seek revenge.
+In true daylight, you will see a bright metallic spot which will look worse than what you were trying to cover.
 Some leathers and inks react in unpredictable ways which can darken or distort the colour of the leather.
-And perhaps even worse, when caught out in wet weather the ink can run or transfer onto another clothing!
+And to make matters worse, when caught out in wet weather the ink can run or transfer onto another clothing!
 A little water on suede or leather conditioner on smooth leathers will bring some richness back into the hyde and tide you over until you can have a professional colour restoration done.
-Colours hand-mixed in daylight and some patient artisan hands and you won’t be able to spot the difference… presto!
+Our leather specialists hand-mix colours in daylight and with the touch of some patient artisan hands you won’t be able to spot the difference… presto!